zevv/nim-arduino/README.md

 # Nim for Arduino

+Let's start with a warning: this project is only an experimental hack.
+The Arduino development environment does not support other languages then C++, and the authors of the Arduino IDE have not shown any interest in allowing 3d party langauge integrations.
+To make this work, we create a fake compiler that looks like a C++ from the perspective of the Arduino IDE, but is actually a wrapper around the Nim compiler.

+The current status of this project is "Works For Me, but Don't Complain If It Doesn't For You".
+I *am* interested in any improvements, patches or other ideas to make this work better.

-This is an experimental project to allow integration of the Nim programming language into the Arduino IDE.
-There are two distinct parts to this:
+There are two distinct parts to this project:

 - The host side: on the host the Arduino toolchain is reconfigured to use the Nim compiler by changing the normal recipes, this is done my overwriting some